galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 In this tutorial we are interested in determing the antimicrobial resistance genes.

-As training data we use a sing plasmid from a dataset (,created by Li, Ruichao et al.) used for evaluation of the efficiency of MDR plasmid sequencing by MinION platform.
-In the experiment 12 MDR plasmid-bearing strains were selected for plasmid extraction, including E. coli, S. typhimurium, V. parahaemolyticus, and K. pneumoniae.
-Overnight cultures (100 mL) were harvested and subjected to plasmid extraction using the QIAGEN Plasmid Midi Kit.
+As training data we use a single plasmid from a dataset (created by Li, Ruichao et al.) used for evaluation of the efficiency of MDR plasmid sequencing by MinION platform.
+In the experiment, 12 MDR plasmid-bearing strains were selected for plasmid extraction, including *E. coli, S. typhimurium*, *V. parahaemolyticus*, and *K. pneumoniae*.

+> ### {% icon details %} More details about datasets
+> Overnight cultures (100 mL) were harvested and subjected to plasmid extraction using the QIAGEN Plasmid Midi Kit.
 The extracted plasmids were dissolved in ultrapure distilled water, and concentrations were measured by Qubit 3.0 Fluorometer with a dsDNA BR Assay Kit.
 The plasmids were stored in –20°C until library preparation.
+>

-Library preparation was performed using the Rapid Barcoding Sequencing Kit (SQK-RBK001) according to the standard protocol provided by the manufacturer (Oxford Nanopore).
+> Library preparation was performed using the Rapid Barcoding Sequencing Kit (SQK-RBK001) according to the standard protocol provided by the manufacturer (Oxford Nanopore).
 Briefly, 7.5-μL plasmid templates were combined with a 2.5-μL Fragmentation Mix Barcode (1 barcode for each sample).
 The mixtures were incubated at 30°C for 1 minute and at 75°C for 1 minute.
 The barcoded libraries were pooled together with designated ratios in 10 μL; 1 μL of RAD (Rapid 1D Adapter) was added to the pooled library and mixed gently; 0.2 μL of Blunt/TA Ligase Master Mix was added and incubated for 5 minutes at room temperature.
 The constructed library was loaded into the Flow Cell R9.4 (FLO-MIN106) on a MinION device and run with the SQK-RBK001_plus_Basecaller script of MinKNOW1.5.12 software.
 The run was stopped after 8 hours, and the flow cell was washed by a Wash Kit (EXP-WSH002) and stored in 4°C for later use.
+>

-To obtain high-quality short read data, paired-end (2 × 150 bp) libraries were prepared by the focused acoustic shearing method with the NEBNext Ultra DNA Library Prep Kit and the Multiplex Oligos Kit for Illumina (NEB).
+> To obtain high-quality short read data, paired-end (2 × 150 bp) libraries were prepared by the focused acoustic shearing method with the NEBNext Ultra DNA Library Prep Kit and the Multiplex Oligos Kit for Illumina (NEB).
 The libraries were quantified by employing quantitative PCR with P5-P7 primers, and they were pooled together and sequenced on the NextSeq 500 platform according to the manufacturer's protocol (Illumina).
+>

-Although a local basecaller script was used during the run, there was still a small amount of reads that were not basecalled due to the generation of raw data in a rapid mode.
+> Although a local basecaller script was used during the run, there was still a small amount of reads that were not basecalled due to the generation of raw data in a rapid mode.
 Albacore basecalling software (v1.0.3) was used to generate fast5 files harboring the 1D DNA sequence from fast5 files with only raw data in the tmp folder.
 Also, the read_fast5_basecaller.py script in Albacore was used to de-multiplex the 12 samples from basecalled fast5 files (except the files in fail folder) based on the 12 barcodes in SQK-RBK001.
 The Poretools toolkit was utilized to extract all the DNA sequences from fast5 to fasta format among the 12 samples, respectively (Poretools, RRID:SCR_015879).
+>
+{: .details}

-To make this tutorial easier to execute, we are providing only one MDR pasmid-bearing strain - you are given the file below.
+To make this tutorial easier to execute, we are providing only one MDR pasmid-bearing strain.

 > ### {% icon comment %} Dataset details
 > Because of the large size of the original datasets (1.15 GB) you are given 1 of the 12 plasmids